NickDJM/accessible-menu/docs/classes/baseMenu.md

 | filter | A filter to use to narrow down the DOM elements selected. | Function | false | A filter to find direct children |

 ### clearDOMElementType

 Clears DOM elements within the menu.

-#### Parameters
+#### clearDOMElementType Parameters

 | Paramter | Description | Type | Required | Default Value |
 | --- | --- | --- | --- | --- |
 | elementType | The type of element to clear. | string | true | `undefined` |

 ### setDOMElements

 Using [setDomElementType](#setDomElementType), [clearDOMElementType](#clearDOMElementType) and [addDOMElementType](#addDOMElementType), this function will query and set all of the required DOM elements within the menu.

 ### findRootMenu

 Finds the root menu element by cascading through all parent menu items.

-#### Parameters
+#### findRootMenu Parameters

 | Paramter | Description | Type | Required | Default Value |
 | --- | --- | --- | --- | --- |
 | menu | The menu to check. | BaseMenu | true | `undefined` |

 ### createChildElements

 Creates and initializes all menu items and submenus.

-#### Parameters
+#### createChildElements Parameters

 | Paramter | Description | Type | Required | Default Value |
 | --- | --- | --- | --- | --- |
 | MenuType | The menu type for created submenus. | object | false | `BaseMenu` |

 ### handleFocus

 Handles focus events throughout the menu for proper menu use.

 - Adds a `focus` listener to every menu item so when it gains focus, it will set the item's containing menu to a "self" focus state, any parent menu to a "child" focus state, and any child menu to a "none" focus state.

 ### handleClick

 Handles click events throughout the menu for proper use.

-- Adds a `click` listener to the document so if the user clicks outside of the menu when it is open, the menu will close.
+- Adds a `mouseup` listener to the document so if the user clicks outside of the menu when it is open, the menu will close.
-- Adds a `click` listener to every submenu toggle so when they are clicked they will properly toggle open/closed.
+- Adds a `touchend` listener to every submenu toggle so when they are clicked they will properly toggle open/closed.
+If `touchend` is not supported, `mouseup` will be used instead.
-- Adds a `click` listener to the menu's controller (if the menu is the root menu) so when it is clicked it will properly toggle open/closed.
+- Adds a `touchend` listener to the menu's controller (if the menu is the root menu) so when it is clicked it will properly toggle open/closed.
+If `touchend` is not supported, `mouseup` will be used instead.

 ### handleHover

 Handles hover events throughout the menu for proper use.

-- Adds a `mouseenter` and `mouseleave` listener to all submenu toggles to they properly toggle open/closed when hovered over.
+Adds `mouseenter` listeners to all menu items and `mouseleave` listeners to all submenu items which function differently depending on the menu's `hoverType`.

+#### Hover Type "on"

+- When a `mouseenter` event triggers on _any_ menu item the menu's `currentChild` value will change to that menu item.
+- When a `mouseenter` event triggers on a submenu item the `preview()` method for the submenu item's toggle will be called.
+- When a `mouseleave` event triggers on an open submenu item the `close()` method for the submenu item's toggle will be called after a delay set by the menu's `hoverDelay`.

+#### Hover Type "dynamic"

+- When a `mouseenter` event triggers on _any_ menu item the menu's `currentChild` value will change to that menu item.
+- When a `mouseenter` event triggers on _any_ menu item, _and_ the menu's `focusState` is not `"none"`, the menu item will be focused.
+- When a `mouseenter` event triggers on a submenu item, _and_ a submenu is already open, the `preview()` method for the submenu item's toggle will be called.
+- When a `mouseenter` event triggers on a submenu item, _and_ no submenu is open, no submenu-specific methods will be called.
+- When a `mouseleave` event triggers on an open submenu item that _is not_ a root-level submenu item the `close()` method for the submenu item's toggle will be called and the submenu item will be focused after a delay set by the menu's `hoverDelay`.
+- When a `mouseleave` event triggers on an open submenu item that _is_ a root-level submenu item no submenu-specific methods will be called.

+#### Hover Type "off"

+All `mouseenter` and `mouseleave` events are ignored.

 ### handleKeydown

 Handles keydown events throughout the menu for proper menu use.

 This method exists to assit the [handleKeyup](#handleKeyup) method.